Nicotine replacement therapy: Not approved as NRTs

 Some smokeless consumer products available can function as alternative nicotine delivery systems (ANDS) but they have not received FDA approval as smoking-cessation therapy aids that are safe and effective.

 Snus and nasal snuff also allow for nicotine administration outside of tobacco smoking.
 Nicotine pouches are described as similar to or a tobacco-free variant of snus.
 They are pre-portioned and are held in the user's lip or cheek allowing for sublingual or buccal delivery of flavors and high doses of nicotine.
 The small pouches are not like chewing tobacco, as the user does not need to spit since the contents of the pouches stay inside during use.
-Swedish pouches have been available on the American consumer market since at least 2016 but their popularity and controversy surged in 2019 & 2020.
+Swedish pouches have been available on the American consumer market since at least 2016 but their popularity and controversy surged in 2019 and 2020.
 In the US and UK concerns have been raised that nicotine pouches are seemingly too similar to banned snus products, is aimed at teenagers, further complicating the youth vaping trend, falling into the hands of adolescents easily, and are discrete enough to easily pass for regular gums or lozenges.

 Nicotine infused toothpicks are another product that has been available in the United States since at least 2013.
 They can have a total nicotine delivery that is comparable to that of nicotine gum.
 Nicotine toothpicks generally are infused with food-grade flavorings and 1–3 mg of nicotine, which is similar to that of other oral-delivery nicotine products and some cigarettes.
 In spite of these similarities, as of 2018 they have been a subject of controversy.
 Online retailers have been under scrutiny for allowing their products to be too easily purchased by youth.
-Various news outlets and school districts have expressed the concern that these products have a high appeal to minors wanting to experiment with nicotine due to; the multitude of sweet flavors offered, ease & speed of use, seeming innocuous, and having a discrete nature.
+Various news outlets and school districts have expressed the concern that these products have a high appeal to minors wanting to experiment with nicotine due to; the multitude of sweet flavors offered, ease & speed of use, seeming innocuous, and having a discreet nature.
 In 2015, NRT sales fell for the first time since 2008 while sales for e-cigarettes or electronic nicotine delivery systems (ENDS) continued to increase at a substantial rate.
 The evidence is that UK smokers are trying to quit with e-cigarettes rather than NRT methods.